-- Bursitis – Acting as a cushion between a bone and muscles, tendons, or skin, a bursa may become inflamed due to trauma and cause pain and swelling.
+- Bursitis – Acting as a cushion between a bone and muscles, tendons or skin, a burst may become inflamed due to trauma and cause pain and swelling.
 Most often bursitis occurs in the knee or elbow.

 Each year millions of people visit emergency rooms due to orthopedic injuries caused by motor vehicle accidents.
 Oftentimes these injuries take months to heal, sometimes require surgery, and in some cases become a lifelong battle with pain.